 Many medications, treatments and medical procedures can affect your balance and behavior.
-Here are some simple steps you can take to reduce falls while in the hospital.

 - Follow your nurse's advice about getting out of bed by yourself